 OMAD can be an excellent weight loss strategy, as it naturally helps you limit the amount of food (and therefore calories) you are eating.

-For many people it feels easier to eat less times per day, but to make each meal large and satisfying – for example, if someone needs eat 1500 calories in order to lose weight, splitting these into 4 smaller meals feels very different from having one or two big meals that will keep you full for many hours.
+For many people, it feels easier to eat less times per day, but to make each meal large and satisfying – for example, if someone needs to eat 1500 calories in order to lose weight, splitting these into 4 smaller meals feels very different from having one or two big meals that will keep you full for many hours.

 If you decide to do OMAD, you might notice that it’s actually quite challenging to fit all your calories within a single meal, and for that reason, you might naturally limit your calories, without any conscious effort.